shopware5/devdocs/source/blog/_posts/2017-08-24-mutation-testing.md

 }
 ```

-To create an unit-test to reach 100 % coverage is very simple.
+To create a unit-test to reach 100 % coverage is very simple.
 See the example below:

 ```php
 <?php declare(strict_types=1);